liveplant/liveplant.io/README.md

 You need node and npm installed.
 I recommend you install node with [nvm][].

+- `npm install` will install all of the required dependencies.
 - `npm run dev` runs the development server.
 The development server hot reloads when changes are made.

 [nvm]: https://github.com/creationix/nvm